Levy-Y/submarine-algorithm/README.md

 ## Screenshots of the project
 ![Screenshot](https://github.com/Levy-Y/submarine-algorithm/blob/main/ScreenShots/beta-v1.0-release-screenshot.PNG)

-## Contributing

-Contributions to Pearlhunt are welcome.
-Please feel free to fork the repository, make changes, and submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.